Remote Coding

 This installs the code-server as systemd-service and enables it for your current user.
 The default for code-server is to listen on 127.0.0.1:8080

-, but I’ll change that to something less common (to avoid conflicts):
+, but I’ll change that to something less common (to avoid conflicts with other local apps):

 sed -ei 's/^bind-addr.*/bind-addr: 127.0.0.1:65000/g' ~/.config/code-server/config.yaml